liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.0.75  (2026/06/02) =
+* Make captcha work for cancel booking form too
+* Fix message when permanently deleting a booking

 = 3.0.74  (2026/06/02) =
 * Make sure eme_get_events can return all events during cron, important when searching for task submits
 * Make the placeholder #REQ_SEATS (with REQ prefix) work too